Editor’s note: This article has been updated.

 Save the seeds from your favorite high-performing crops, and distribute little packets with planting and care advice.
 Little ziplock bags may prove more durable than clever origami paper packets — after all, you want the seeds to make it to the garden next spring.
 Save your craftiness for pretty labels, and find a nice cloth drawstring pouch to tuck them all into.

-You can also purchase a gardener’s seed saving kit as a gift in itself.
+You can also make or buy a gardener’s seed saving kit as a gift in itself.

 4. Dehydrated treats